Llamil Reston

-Llamil Reston (20 May 1926 – 27 December 2019) was an Argentinian military general, who during the National Reorganization Process served as Minister of Labour designated by Jorge Rafael Videla between January 1976 to March 1981, and Minister of Interior designated by Reynaldo Bignone between July 1981 and December 1983.
+Llamil Reston (20 May 1926 – 27 December 2019) was an Argentine General who during the National Reorganization Process served as Minister of Labour designated by Jorge Rafael Videla between January 1976 to March 1981, Minister of Interior designated by Reynaldo Bignone between July 1981 and December 1983. and the Chief of the Joint Chiefs of Staff of the Armed Forces of the Argentine Republic between March 1981 and December 1981.

 He was born in Santiago del Estero city, into a family of Syrian-Lebanese origins.
 He graduated as Army officer from the Colegio Militar de la Nación in 1944.

 He was accused of crimes against humanity, but never convicted.
 He died in Buenos Aires at the age of 93 years.